 - Schedule your promoted pin campaign.

-Pinterest Tag helps you see what pinners do while they search on Pinterest and you can gather insights about the conversions.
+One of the benefits of Pinterest Ads is the use of the Pinterest Tag that helps you see what pinners do while they search on Pinterest.
+I suggest users install this right away, even before they start running ads, and begin to gather insights about the conversions.
 (This is also called a Pinterest Pixel and very similar to a Facebook Pixel.)

 Now is the time to choose your campaign type based on your goals and your budget.
 Ask yourself: WHAT DO YOU WANT?